 Small businesses don't usually have a person on staff full-time to run their social media.
 It can be costly to the business owner.
 As a social media buff, you can slip in and offer your freelance social media management service to those same businesses.
 You can handle everything from photography, editing, and scheduling posts and all for a flat fee or a package fee.
 Programs like HootSuite and Sendible make social media management extremely easy.

 6. Freelance services

-You may think freelancing isn't really a business, but with so many companies looking for freelance or contract employees of all sorts, it's not hard to imagine that you could build a whole company around providing freelance services of one sort or another.
-Hourly rates start at $30 an hour and stretch into the hundreds.
+With so many companies looking for freelance or contract employees of all sorts, it's not hard to imagine that you could build a whole company around providing freelance services of one sort or another.
+Wherever your skills lie – be it writing, editing, graphic design or coding – there's likely a freelance opportunity for you.
 Check out the listings on sites like Upwork and Freelancer.com and get started on a project today.

 Whether you'd be selling handmade stuff, or stuff that you don't use anymore and are looking to make some cash from, eBay is a great way to do that.
 You can list your items and set prices for each one, or you can take bids to try and get the most out of your items.
 You could easily start an eBay business consigning old clothes, vintage items, handmade products, and so much more.
 Learn more about starting a resale business here.